pug-php/pug-symfony/README.md

 }
 ```

-Same can be ran globally on a given event such as `onKernelView` to apply customization before any
+Same can be run globally on a given event such as `onKernelView` to apply customization before any
 view rendering.

 See the options in the pug-php documentation: https://phug-lang.com/#options